Zibri/ZiPhone/docs/readme.txt

 ziphone -D

-then restore to 1.0.1 or newer.
-If your on 2.0 beta 2, ziphone -D won't work.
+then restore to firmware 1.0.1 or newer.
+If your on 2.0 beta or newer, ziphone -D won't work.
 You need to enter DFU mode manually, or use Recovery Mode.